Kistik0777/squeezelite-esp32/README.md

   * battery voltage indication
 * mono amp support, for subwoofers etc.
 * i2c gpio expansion, to allow for more hardware controls.
+ Use the `build-scripts/SqueezeAmpToo8MBFlash-sdkconfig.defaults` configuration file.

+ This configuration is largely the same as the SqueezeAMP, but allows turning off the SPDIF config, to allow for getting another gpio (eg for RGB Leds).

+ The `bat_config` -> `scale` is available for modification, since this seems to vary a bit.

+ The TAS fault pin is not available.

 ### SqueezeAMP
 Works with the SqueezeAMP see [here](https://forums.slimdevices.com/showthread.php?110926-pre-ANNOUNCE-SqueezeAMP-and-SqueezeliteESP32) and [here](https://github.com/philippe44/SqueezeAMP/blob/master/README.md).
 Add repository https://raw.githubusercontent.com/sle118/squeezelite-esp32/master/plugin/repo.xml to LMS if you want to have a display